 Broaden your expertise and professional versatility

-The Master of Professional Studies (MPS) in Animal Science is a specialized, one-year, non-thesis, course-based master's degree program.
+The Master of Professional Studies (MPS) in Animal Science is a STEM-designated, one-year, non-thesis, course-based master's degree program.
 Concentration areas cover a wide range of issues and advancements in animal science, including animal health, animal nutrition, animal production sustainability, dairy business management, and animal science (general).

-The MPS program offers STEM-certified curriculum that advances technical knowledge, analytical skills, and professional development to equip students with the skill set and knowledge necessary for careers in industry, government, or non-profit agencies.
+The MPS program offers curriculum that advances technical knowledge, analytical skills, and professional development to equip students with the skill set and knowledge necessary for careers in industry, government, or non-profit agencies.

 Animal Science MPS Concentrations